COMP08011/fault-tolerant-kafka/README.md

 - Typo in `--from-beginninng`
 - describe shows partition numbers, not brokers
 - different number of partitions/replicas to brokers?
+- consume from different partitions to show ordering?
+- rebalance cluster on broker restart?

 # GMIT Distributed Systems
 # Lab: Fault Tolerant and Scalable Kafka